Close Menu

 2. Are high-yield savings accounts better than investing in stocks?

 High-yield savings accounts are safer and provide steady interest, but typically offer lower returns than stocks.
-Stocks carry more risk but have higher growth potential over the long term.
+Stocks carry more risk but offer higher long-term growth potential.
 Your choice depends on your risk tolerance and investment horizon.

 Fractional shares allow you to buy a portion of a stock rather than a whole share.
 This enables investors to purchase expensive stocks with relatively small amounts of money, thereby increasing diversification opportunities.